 Before you begin

 Checking for leaks is something best done during down time, perhaps over a weekend when the business premises are closed or in the evening.
-This is so you can have the water switched off for a prolonged period of time, without causing any disruption to the working day.
+This is so you can have the water switched off for a prolonged period of time without causing any disruption to the working day.

 Checking for external leaks

 - Locate your water meter.
 Large business premises often have their meters located underground in a dedicated meter chamber, house or plant room.
 Smaller business sites will have an internal water meter which is usually located close to where the water pipe enters the building.

 If you find the water meter reading has changed within this hour, a water leak in your supply pipe is probably the problem.

-Checking for Internal Leaks
+Checking for internal leaks

-1. Turning off all internal appliances that use water.
+- Turning off all internal appliances that use water.
 This includes taps, dishwashers and central heating, which many people forget!

-3. Taking another meter reading when you return to the premises in the morning.
+- Taking another meter reading when you return to the premises in the morning.

-If the reading is the same then you have no internal leaks but if it has changed then there is probably a leak somewhere within your building.
+If the reading is the same then you have no internal leaks, but if it has changed then there is probably a leak somewhere within your building.

 How can we help with water leaks?

 Wave customers should contact us as soon as possible if you think you’ve got a water leak.
-We can help you complete your stop tap test and help you to find out where the leak is located.
+We can help you complete your stop tap test and find out where the leak is located.
 Sometimes you may even be eligible for a leakage allowance, so it really does pay to get in touch to see if we can offer this.
 Different regions do have different leakage policies but we‘ll support you as best we can to work in line with your region’s water regulations.